dev-cafe/parselglossy/README.rst

 Features
 --------

-``parselglossy`` generates a fully functional Python input parsing module from a simple YAML template specification.
-The parser has *no dependencies* on external Python packages.
-The documentation for all input keywords is also generated in reStructuredText format from the YAML specification.

-``parselglossy`` is:
 * **Flexible**.
 It can accommodate different input styles and still generate correct parsers.
 This is achieved by decoupling input reading and validation.
 * **Extensible**.
 We work with standard Python types and standard JSON format.